functionalscript/functionalscript/README.md

 ### 2.2.
 Packages

 FunctionalScript uses a `package.json` file to define a package.
 This file is compatible with Node.js `package.json`.
 The prefered way to refence dependencies is to use a GitHub URL.
-An example of dependencies in a `package.json` file:
+These dependencies in a `package.json` file could look like this,

 ```json
 {